cosminadrianpopescu/azul/api.md

 Please note that `azul` is not a `neovim` plugin. `Azul` will launch a neovim instance, but that instance is sandboxed.
 It will not interfere with any settings of another `neovim` instance that you might have on your system.
-You can run `~/.local/bin/azul -l my-sesssion`, and then in the current pane (or in any `azul` panes for that matter) you can run `nvim`.
+You can run `~/.local/bin/azul -a my-sesssion`, and then in the current pane (or in any `azul` panes for that matter) you can run `nvim`.
 The neovim started there will be your local `neovim`, with it's own settings.